CurvNet: Latent Contour Representation and Iterative Data Engine for Curvature Angle Estimation: Methodology

 Our data engine is composed of iteratively four stages: pseudo-labeling, auto-annotation, manual-assisted annotation, and privacy review.
 Before starting the data engine, we use Stable Diffusion~\cite{rombach2022high} to generate an initial set of spinal X-ray images, as shown in Algorithm~\ref{alg:procedure}.
+We use an early stopping strategy for the iterative process from Step~\ref{alg:procedure:3} to Step~\ref{alg:procedure:9}, in which the iteration stops when the number of newly selected samples changes by less than 1\% over two consecutive rounds, or after six iterations.